NGonline/Notes/Java.md

 - Regardless of what type of array you're working with, the array identifier is actually a reference to a true object that's created on the heap.
 - All arrays have an intrinsic member `length`. `length` can only tell you how many elements can be placed in the array.
 - For returning multiple results, languages like C and C++ are difficult to return an array because it becomes messy to control the lifetime of the array.
 In Java, you just return the array.
+- Note that all arrays are considered to implement the interface `clonable`.

 ## Initialization
 - When creating an array of objects, you are really creating an array of references, and each of those references is automatically initialized to `null`.